Updated April 21, 2023

 - What’s this candidate’s attitude toward work like?

-- How would you rate this candidate’s communications abilities?
+- How would you rate this candidate’s communication abilities?

 - How well does the candidate work under pressure and take constructive criticism?